CONSERVATION AND MANAGEMENT MEASURES (CMMS)

 - Countries must submit vessel data to the Secretariat.
 The Secretariat will maintain the record.

-- The WCPFC Compliance Monitoring Scheme (CMS) is to make sure members, cooperating non-members and participating territories implement and comply with the Convention and its conservation and management measures.
+- The WCPFC Compliance Monitoring Scheme (CMS) is to make sure members, cooperating non-members and participating territories implement and comply with the Convention and its conservation and management measures, while ensuring that no country bears a disproportionate burden of conservation actions

 - The Commission, through the scheme: